 |World space normals||x|

 In Designer 2018.3 we have introduced the DXR library, allowing the use of specific hardware to accelerate ray tracing.
-Currently, three bakers take advantage of this technology - the bakers in which many rays are cast per pixel.
+Currently, four bakers take advantage of this technology - the bakers in which many rays are cast per pixel.
 We have noticed that this increases speed by a factor of 25, or more.

 The DXR-accelerated ray tracing will automatically be enabled if the system follows these requirements: